luposdate3000/luposdate3000/documentation/README-real-world-benchmark-data.md

 | yago3   | 11GB  |
 | yago4   |     ? |

-Currently luposdate3000 is inmemory only, which means, you can only load benchmarks files, which are smaller than Your available RAM.
+Currently luposdate3000 is inmemory only, which means, you can only load benchmarks files, which are smaller than your available RAM.

 You can copy paste execute the following script.